Toyota Hilux pickup - MPG, running costs & CO2

 The Toyota Hilux is reasonably economical, but some rivals are cheaper to run

-UK customers can only order the Toyota Hilux with a 148bhp diesel engine.
-This has enough pulling power to tow up to 3,200kg, but it has to work quite hard, meaning the Hilux isn’t as economical as it might be.
+Buyers can order the Toyota Hilux with an entry-level 2.4-litre diesel engine producing 148bhp, or with a more powerful 2.8-litre version producing 201bhp.
+Both engines have enough pulling power to tow up to 3,500kg with a payload capacity of up to 1,030kg but they have to work quite hard, meaning the Hilux isn’t as economical as it might be.

 Toyota Hilux MPG & CO2

-Although it’s a commercial vehicle, the Hilux gets the same impressive five-year/100,000-mile warranty as all the other cars in Toyota’s range.
+Although it’s a commercial vehicle, the Hilux gets the same class-leading 10-year/100,000-mile warranty as all the other cars in Toyota’s range.
 This is more generous than the five-year/62,500-mile warranty offered with the Mitsubishi L200 and three-year/60,000-mile warranties of the Ford Ranger and Volkswagen Amarok.

-The old Hilux needed servicing annually or every 10,000 miles, and it’s expected this new model will follow the same schedule.
+The Hilux needs servicing annually or every 10,000 miles.
 If you’re VAT-registered you should be able to claim 20% back from the cost of any maintenance.